Table of Contents

 16. Write a trigger that updates a field in a parent Account record when a Contact record is updated.

 In this case, I will use the after-update Trigger on the Contact object to update the parent Account.
-Also, we can loop through the Trigger.new records, check the changes, and then update the associated Account record.
+We can also loop through the Trigger.new records, check the changes, and then update the associated Account record.

 17. Write a trigger to stop the Account deletion record with “Active” status.